XBigTK13X/Aigilas/README.md

 These hellbound souls are the main characters in Aigilas.
 Each player selects a sin to represent, and is granted specific powers depending on their chosen leader.
 In order to win the tournament, an embodiment of every sin must be defeated.
 Along their journey, the acolytes will face many other hellbound who want to win it all, so players will need to stay on their toes throughout this challenge.

 ## Features of the Game ##
-Reactive skill system (similar to combos)
+* Reactive skill system (similar to combos)
-Procedurally generated dungeons and enemies means the game is never the same twice.
+* Procedurally generated dungeons and enemies means the game is never the same twice.
-Support for local co-op with up to four players (with Xbox 360 controllers)
+* Support for local co-op with up to four players (with Xbox 360 controllers)
+* Built on top of my own SimplePathXna framework

+## Default Controls ##
+Control format is as follows: Keyboard - Xbox 360 Controller - Command

+Arrow Keys - Left Analog Stick - Movement

+## How to Build the Game##
+Prerequisites:
+* Visual Studio 2010 (Visual C# 2010 Express)
+* XNA 4.0 (Windows Phone Developer Tools)

+Open Aigilas.sln in Visual Studio and launch the project.
+The game should launch shortly after that.

 ## Supported Platforms ##
-Currently, only Windows is tested and supported.
-A PoC has been done that proves Aigilas can run on MonoGame, which would open up support for Linux and Mac OS X.
+Currently, onyl Windows 7 is tested and supported.
+A PoC has been done that shows Aigilas can run on MonoGame, which would open up support for Linux and Mac OS X.

 The game originally targeted Xbox 360, but then I graduated college and lost my Creators Club account.

-## Plans for the Future ##
-See the Roadmap on the WIKI

 ## How can I contribute? ##
 Look through the Roadmap, make suggestions via the Issues page, if all else fails then fire a question my way at the following: xbigtk13x@gmail.com